zareen-t/lab1/git-image.md

 9. as before, edit this file and write here the commands you used.
    Hint: you have to do the edits and commit again, in a similar fashion as above.

+   I went to my image folder and then did git add image.jpg, then git commit -am, and finally pushed it!

 Did the edits show up on github?
+Hopefully!